seanreed1111/sql-recipes/recipes.md

 | Van Gogh | The Potato Eaters |    67 |
 | Renoir    | Les Deux Soeurs   |   64 |
 +----------+-------------------+-------+
-Yet another way to answer MAXimum-per-group questions is to use a LEFT JOIN that joins a table to itself.
+Yet another way to answer maximum-per-group questions is to use a LEFT JOIN that joins a table to itself.
 The following statement identifies the highest-priced painting per artist ID (we are using IS NULL to SELECT all the rows FROM p1 for which there is no row in p2 with a higher price):
 SELECT p1.a_id, p1.title, p1.price
 FROM  painting  AS  p1  LEFT  JOIN  painting  AS p2
 ON  p1.a_id  =  p2.a_id  AND   p1.price  <  p2.price